raoufchebri/world-of-breweries-apollo-server/README.md

 For more information, visit https://www.openbrewerydb.org/

 ## Installation
+To get install, execute the following command on your terminal:
+<code>npm install</code>

+## Get Started
 To get started, execute the following command on your terminal:
-<code>npm install</code>
+<code>npm run dev</code>

 ## Structure
 You can find the main files in the src folders:<br/>